Bills

 - Inputs — AI extraction accepts pasted text, PDFs, images, Excel, or a multi-bill CSV and returns draft bills for review before anything is created.

-- On approval — reviewed drafts are created through the create-received path so they post a journal entry immediately.
+- On approval — with the approval workflow off (default), reviewed drafts are created as received bills so they post a journal entry immediately.
+With approval on, clean up the draft and Send for Approval so it posts only after sign-off.

 - Inbox flow — see AP Emails and AP Automation & Bill Capture.